istvano/dev-machine/README.md

 Wait for the machine to boot up ...

+Next step is to get ip addresses

+* `make vm/tart/ip-arp` to get IP with arp
+* `make vm/tart/ip` to get IP with the default resolver

+you need to be able to get the ip address of the vm before provisioning

 ### Prepare provisioning with tart

 if you use a vm like tart, you can set up the vm and ansible inventory with the following commands: